jemmy512/book-notes/Cpp/cpp-primer.md

         template <int I> void f(A<I>, A<I+10>); // overload #1
         template <int I> void f(A<I>, A<I+1+2+3+4>); // functionally equivalent
         ```
-* Partial ordering
+##### Partial ordering

 * When the same function template specialization matches more than one overloaded function template (this often results from template argument deduction), partial ordering of overloaded function templates is performed to select the best match.
 * **Partial ordering** happens in:
     * 1) overload resolution for a `call to a function` template specialization
     * 2) when the `address of a function` template specialization is taken
     * 3) when a [`placement operator delete`](https://en.cppreference.com/w/cpp/memory/new/operator_delete) that is a function template specialization is selected to match a placement operator new
     * 4) when a `friend function declaration`, an `explicit instantiation`, or an `explicit specialization` refers to a function template specialization
         ```c++
         template<class X> void f(X a);  // first template f
         template<class X> void f(X* a); // second template f
         template<> void f<>(int *a) {}  // explicit specialization
         // template argument deduction comes up with two candidates:
         // f<int*>(int*) and f<int>(int*)
         // partial ordering selects f<int>(int*) as more specialized
         ```
 * To determine which of any two function templates is more specialized, `partial ordering work flow`:
     1. `transforms` one of the two templates as follows:
         * For each type, non-type, and template parameter, including parameter packs, a `unique fictitious type`, value, or template is generated and substituted into function type of the template
         * If only one of the two function templates being compared is a `member function`, and that function template is a non-static member of some class A, a new first parameter is inserted into its parameter list, whose type is cv A&& if the member function template is &&-qualified and cv A& otherwise (cv is the cv-qualification of the member function template) -- this helps the ordering of operators, which are looked up both as member and as non-member functions:
             ```c++
             struct A {};
             template<class T> struct B {
                 template<class R> int operator*(R&);                // #1
             };
             template<class T, class R> int operator*(T&, R&);       // #2

             int main() {
                 A a;
                 B<A> b;
                 b * a;  // template argument deduction for int B<A>::operator*(R&) gives R=A
                         //                             for int operator*(T&, R&), T=B<A>, R=A
                 // For the purpose of partial ordering, the member template B<A>::operator*
                 // is transformed into template<class R> int operator*(B<A>&, R&);
                 // partial ordering between
                 //     int operator*(   T&, R&)  T=B<A>, R=A
                 // and int operator*(B<A>&, R&)  R=A
                 // selects int operator*(B<A>&, A&) as more specialized }
             ```
     2. After one of the two templates was transformed as described above, `template argument deduction` is executed using the transformed template as the `argument template` and the original template type of the other template as the `parameter template`.
 The process is then repeated using the second template (after transformations) as the argument and the first template in its original form as the parameter.

     3. The types used to determine the order depend on the context:
         * in the context of a `function call`, the types are those `function parameter types` for which the function call has arguments (default function arguments, parameter packs, and ellipsis parameters are not considered -- see examples below)
         * in the context of `a call to a user-defined conversion function`, the `return types` of the conversion function templates are used
         * in `other contexts`, the `function template type` is used

     4. (`Parameters-Arguments Adjustment`) Each type from the list above from the parameter template is deduced.
 Before deduction begins, each parameter P of the parameter template and the corresponding argument A of the argument template is adjusted as follows:
         * If both P and A are `reference types` before, determine which is `more cv-qualified` (in all other cases, cv-qualificiations are ignored for partial ordering purposes)
         * If `P/A is a reference` type, it is replaced by the type referred to, `ignore reference`
         * If `P/A is cv-qualified`, P/A is replaced with cv-unqualified version of itself, `ignore cv-qualifier`
     5. After these adjustments, deduction of P from A is done following `template argument deduction from a type`.

 * More specialized
     * If the argument A of the transformed template-1 `can be used to deduce` the corresponding parameter P of template-2, but not vice versa, then this A is more specialized than P with regards to the type(s) that are deduced by this P/A pair.